 This procedure may be performed in the surgeon’s office who has been trained in this technique.

 A mixture of enzymes is injected into the affected area to break up the diseased tough tissue.
 The drug loosens the tissue and the patient returns the next day for the surgeon to numb the hand with a local anesthetic and stretch the finger to straighten it gaining motion.

 After achieving gains in straightening the finger the patient is referred to Hand Therapy and instructed in stretching exercises and fitted with an extension splint to maintain extension gains.

 This is a less invasive procedure done in the JOI surgeon’s office and does not involve an incision.
 This procedure can be done in the doctor’s office.
 The surgeon numbs the hand with a local anesthetic injection and uses a hypodermic needle to divide and cut the diseased tissue in the palm and fingers.
 The patient is instructed in stretching exercises and fitted with an extension splint to maintain gains.
 Of note, well known people with Dupuytren’s include former US President Ronald Reagan and former British Prime Minister Margaret Thatcher.

 The Jacksonville Orthopedic Institute has the answer for you hand and finger issues.
-If you have Dupuytren's, or any other hand injury or problem, Come see our Board Certified Hand Surgeons and Therapists.
-JOI offers ASAP Fracture and Injury Services.
+If you have Dupuytren's, or any other hand injury or problem, come see our Board Certified Hand Surgeons and Therapists.
+For JOI Rehab appointments, please call 904-858-7045.
+JOI also offers ASAP Fracture and Injury Services.

-For an appointment with a JOI Hand Specialist, please call JOI-2000, schedule online, or click the link below.
+For an appointment with a JOI Hand Orthopedic Specialist, please call 904-JOI-2000, schedule online, or click the link below.